mjg59/fcop/COC.md

 **No Victimless Crime**.
 If you are a _victim_ but you do not feel victimized, you may choose to not report the _violation_.
 In this case, we will not treat the incident as a violation.

 **Reporting Process**. _Active participation_ violations must be reported to us within 15 days by _victims_, and may not be reported by third-parties.
-Inactive Participation violations may be reported at any time, and by anyone, even non-_members_.
+Inactive Participation violations may be reported to us within 5 years of their occurrence, and by anyone, even non-_members_.

 **Unofficial Resolution**.
 For minor offenses and in cases where they prefer doing so, we encourage _victims_ to speak to _violators_, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, contact us and we will arrange for one.